- International Fees

 Learning Outcomes

-- Identify the methodological issues when using public safety data
+- Identify methodological issues when using public safety data;

-- Apply statistical crime research methods and advanced data analysis techniques using SPSS and predictive analytics
+- Apply statistical crime research methods and advanced data analysis techniques using statistical software and predictive analytics;

 Related Programs